RKelln/5-directions/writing/foundations.md

 Judgment is "dispassionate, deliberative thought, grounded in ethical commitment and responsible action, appropriate to the situation in which it is deployed.

-The reason we hold human adults accountable for their actions, even if they do not invoke full scale deliberative judgment in their every move, is that we believe that they should act in such a way that they could do so if necessary."
+The reason we hold human adults accountable for their actions, even if they do not invoke full scale deliberative judgment in their every move, is that we believe that they should act in such a way that they could do so if necessary.

 Judgment is not restricted to humans.
 Perhaps it is a mark of the humane.
 Computers do not need to try to be computers.
-Humans are different: we must strive to be human.
+Humans are different: we must strive to be human."